OWRC/database-manual/a02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_01_Data_Tables.md

 defined by set polygons found with R_AREA_CODE.

-Note that a similar table, D_LOC_AREA, is used to tie locations to a spatial area instead of a particlar project.
+Note that a similar table, D_LOC_AREA, is used to tie locations to a spatial area instead of a particular project.

 #### D_LOC_PTTW